coq/coq/doc/sphinx/language/gallina-specification-language.rst

 .. cmdv:: Local Axiom @ident : @term.

-   Such axioms are never made accessible through their unqualified name by ``Import`` and its variants (see :ref:`Import`).
+   Such axioms are never made accessible through their unqualified name by :cmd:`Import` and its variants.
 You have to explicitly give their fully qualified name to refer to them.

 .. cmdv:: Conjecture @ident : @term